 For educational resources for kids, see our Socialize Remotely page.

-Employees who must be on campus for work and who typically commute via transit but are now hesitant to do so because of coronavirus can park in "no charge" or reduced rate garages at select Harvard facilities on the Cambridge, Allston, and Longwood campuses.
+Employees who must be on campus for work and who typically commute via transit but are now hesitant to do so because of coronavirus can park in reduced rate garages at select Harvard facilities on the Cambridge, Allston, and Longwood campuses.

 We recognize the coronavirus pandemic and the University's related policies have financial implications.
 HR, Financial Administration, and other offices are updating University policies as the situation continues to evolve.